jayswan/jayswan.github.io/index.md

 (former) martial arts guy.

 ### Historical Notes
 For many years this blog lived (and still does, unmaintained) at http://unroutable.blogspot.com.
-I got sick of Blogger and enamored of GitHub, so here it lives now.
-I don't have time to search for problems from the Blogger to GitHub Pages migration, but if you find something that really bothers you, let me know via Twitter.
+I got tired of Blogger and enamored of GitHub, so here it lives now.
+I haven't done a lot of searching for format problems related to the Blogger to GitHub Pages migration, so if you find something that really bothers you, let me know via Twitter.